kentro-tech/airpine/README.md

 # Airpine 🏔️

+This is early dev.
+This is brainstorming, with heavy help from AI.
+Before being used in real apps, it'll need a rewrite.
+Which might happen, or might not!
+Still exploring!

 **Alpine.js integration for the Air framework with excellent Python DX**

 Airpine provides a Pythonic, ORM-like API for working with Alpine.js directives in [Air](https://github.com/feldroy/air) applications.
 Get excellent IDE autocomplete, natural chained syntax, and type-safe modifiers.